ojo/ios/README.md

 How to build the project:

 1. run carthage update
+2. run pod install
-2. open xcodeproject and run the build process
+3. open xcodeproject and run the build process